Man who drove at Minneapolis protesters charged with murder

 Minneapolis has been on edge since the death of George Floyd, who died last year after an officer used his knee to pin Floyd’s neck to the ground, and the fatal police shooting of another Black man, Daunte Wright, in a nearby suburb.

 On Tuesday, city crews began clearing and reopening streets near the site of Smith’s shooting and Knajdek’s death, but after police left, protesters moved back in and blocked traffic.
-Police say 30 people were arrested Tuesday night, including three for gross misdemeanor or felony charges.
-The rest received misdemeanor citations.
+Police say 30 people were arrested Tuesday night, with most receiving misdemeanor citations.

 The street was open to traffic Wednesday afternoon.
 Though obstructions to traffic were removed, a memorial featuring messages in chalk and flowers left by mourners remained intact.

+The Minnesota National Guard tweeted that — at the request of the city — it was prepared to send about 100 soldiers to Minneapolis in the event of unrest.

-Witnesses have said Kraus was driving an SUV when he struck a parked car, tossing it into the crowd of demonstrators.
+Witnesses have said Kraus was driving an SUV when he struck a parked car, sending it into the crowd of demonstrators.
 Police said protesters pulled Kraus from his vehicle and witnesses reported demonstrators struck him.
 Kraus was arrested and treated for injuries at a hospital.

 Kraus has five convictions for driving while impaired dating back to a 2007 incident, according to online court records.
-Court records also show his driver’s license was canceled in 2013 because he was found to be “inimical to public safety.”
+At one point, he told officers that the SUV he was driving on Sunday was in another person’s name because he had no license due to his drunken driving offenses, the complaint says.
+Court records show his driver’s license was canceled in 2013.

-A search warrant affidavit seeking a blood sample from Kraus following the crash says he admitted several times that he was the driver, without being asked, but when asked specific questions he gave illogical and irrelevant answers.
+A search warrant affidavit seeking a blood sample from Kraus says he admitted several times that he was the driver, without being asked, but when asked specific questions he gave illogical and irrelevant answers.
 Kraus told police his name was Jesus Christ and Tim Burton, that he had been a carpenter for 2,000 years, and that he wanted to get his children to the Super Bowl, the affidavit says.

 The officer tried to perform a field sobriety test, but Kraus “was unable to follow directions and would not keep his eyes open long enough to complete the test,” the affidavit said.